 Frozen shoulder, also called adhesive capsulitis, causes pain and stiffness.
 Over time, the shoulder becomes very hard to move.

 Frozen shoulder is a condition that affects your shoulder joint.
-It usually involves pain and stiffness that develops gradually, gets worse and then finally goes away.
+It usually involves pain and stiffness that develops gradually, worsens, and finally disappears.
 This can take anywhere from a year to 3 years.

 Frozen shoulder is a common disorder that causes pain, stiffness, and loss of normal range of motion in the shoulder.
 It affects mainly people ages 40 to 60 — women more often than men.
-The resulting disability can be serious, and the condition worsens with time if it’s not treated.
+The resulting disability can be severe and worsens with time if not treated.

 The capsule becomes so thick and tight with a frozen shoulder that it’s hard to move.
 Bands of scar tissue form, and there’s less of a liquid called synovial fluid to keep the joint lubricated.
 These things limit motion even more.